prathmesh28/react-native-video-basic-controls/README.md

 # react-native-video-basic-controls

 React native video controls.
-Controls for the [react-native-video](https://github.com/react-native-video/react-native-video) component with full screen support for android.
+Controls for the [react-native-video](https://github.com/react-native-video/react-native-video) component for Android and IOS.

 ## Features